 When experimenting with various endpoint configurations, it can be very useful to enable connection tracing diagnostics.
 With diagnostics enabled, the ORB will display its endpoint information, allowing you to confirm that the application's endpoints are configured correctly.
 Diagnostics can be enabled using the -ORBtrace_connections command-line option, or using the equivalent property ooc.orb.trace.connections.

-See "Configuring the ORB and Object Adapter" on page 49 for more information on the supported configuration properties and command-line options.
+See "Configuring the ORB and Object Adapter" on page 49 for more information on configuration properties.